 To what level of control is needed?

 That is the most sought after question regarding job aids and user tools.
-The answer lies in each company’s level of risk and their document hierarchy.
+The answer lies in each company’s level of risk and its document hierarchy.
 I’ve seen extreme cases where “NO Paper” on the floor means not even an SOP is allowed to be in hand.
 I do believe that some level of control is needed to ensure that the content is valid, is in sync with the current procedure and users have the most current version of the tool.
 Can your organization defend the level of control?
 Are you sure about that?
 Or do you use a “don’t tell and we won’t ask policy”?
 Are folks making errors because they followed an uncontrolled worksheet vs. the approved procedure?

 Tips for Establishing Level of Control